 So you started a website project a few years ago and it has basically been left to drift and DIE!
 Somehow you got really busy and the dreams of starting your new internet venture got put on the back burner.
 It wasn’t your fault… job, kids, life got in the way.
 But now, you’re ready to get back on it – fully motivated and ready to rock.
 Have no fear, here is list of things you can do to revive that old website and get it back on track, or until you can afford a new one.

-Ask yourself these questions to evaluate where you are where you need to go:
+Ask yourself these questions to evaluate where you are and where you need to go:

 - Is the current branding look/feel in line with the audience you were targeting years ago?
 If not, make some changes.
 Update your tagline, maybe change your logo to a new font face, update the colors, etc.